 Safe and sustainable transportation is gaining recognition as essential for delivery of the Global Goals development priorities; efforts to combat climate change and to achieve the objectives set by the Paris Agreement; and the Habitat III ‘new urban agenda’.

 Yet while the vital role for provision of safe, low-carbon transport, accessibility for low income and vulnerable groups, and strategic urban planning are becoming recognised, the specific mobility needs and rights of children lack a voice.
-This is the role the Global Initiative for Child Health & Mobility is designed to fill.
+This is the role the Child Health Initiative is designed to fill.

-Hosted at, and coordinated by, the FIA Foundation, the Global Initiative focuses on three key rights of the child:
+Hosted at, and coordinated by, the FIA Foundation, the Child Health Initiative focuses on three key rights of the child:

 Through delivery of Global Goal targets 3.6 (road safety); 3.9 (air quality); 11.2 (safe & sustainable urban mobility); & 11.7 (safe, green & accessible public space), our mission: